-Meet our eight Teaching Artists that are trained in the Wolf Trap Early Learning Through the Arts Model.
+Meet our seven Teaching Artists that are trained in the Wolf Trap Early Learning Through the Arts Model.
 The Wolf Trap model, Teaching Artists, model the Wolf Trap strategies for Teachers in the classroom to integrate performing arts into curriculum to teach science and math concepts, language, literacy and build confidence and cultivate imagination in young children.

 Teaching Artists and Pre-K classroom Teachers collaborate on goals, formal planning, classroom implementation, and assessment.
 Once the Wolf Trap teaching artist leaves, the Teacher has learned how to develop their own lesson plans, a toolbox of arts-integrated techniques, and hands-on experience.
 This method of professional development improves Teacher's classroom management skills, and their satisfaction from the new methods they learn to engage their students.